itskingori/itskingori.github.io/_posts/articles/2013/2013-10-10-take-care-of-the-customer.md

 > [...]

-> He’s the Evelyn Harrison of car selling.
+> He's the Evelyn Harrison of car selling.
 He has a quiet, watchful intelligence
 > and a courtly charm.
 He is thoughtful and attentive.
-He’s a wonderful
+He's a wonderful
 > listener.
 He has, he says, three simple rules that guide his every action:
-> “Take care of the customer.
+> "Take care of the customer.
 Take care of the customer.
 Take care of the
-> customer.”
+> customer."
 If you buy a car from Bob Golomb, he will be on the phone to you
 > the next day, making sure everything is all right.
 If you come to the
-> dealership but don’t end up buying anything, he’ll call you the next day,
+> dealership but don't end up buying anything, he'll call you the next day,
 > thanking you for stopping by.
-“You always put on your best face, even if you
+"You always put on your best face, even if you
 > are having a bad day.
-You leave that behind,” he says.
-“Even if things are
+You leave that behind," he says.
+"Even if things are
-> horrendous at home, you give the customer your best.”
+> horrendous at home, you give the customer your best."

 From [Blink: The Power Of Thinking Without Thinking][1] by Malcolm Gladwell.
 Even if you don't sell cars, there's something that you can pick from that